BOOK NOW

 MAYFAIR & SOUTH KENSINGTON OSTEOPATHY

-Osteopathy is a form of manual therapy such as Physiotherapy.
-As such Osteopaths are highly trained medical professionals that mainly specialise in the field of musculoskeletal medicine.
-They have extensive medical training including pathophysiology, anatomy and neurology.
+Osteopathy is a form of manual therapy, similar to physiotherapy.
+Osteopaths are highly trained medical professionals who specialise in musculoskeletal medicine.
+Their extensive training covers areas such as pathophysiology, anatomy, and neurology.

-Their main treatment approach is using a variety of hands on techniques such as soft tissue releases, joint mobilisation and spinal manipulations with the aim to restore your body back to a point of balance.
-This is where your skeleton, muscles, ligaments and connective tissues all function smoothly together.
+Osteopaths use a range of hands-on techniques, including soft tissue release, joint mobilisation, and spinal manipulation, to restore your body to a state of balance.
+This involves ensuring your skeleton, muscles, ligaments, and connective tissues work harmoniously together.

 Ready to book?